-Assumptions on Ω are pretty weak-can use more or less anything we want. \rightarrow Make it so that we can apply the matvec $A\Omega$ in $O(n \log \ell)$ time.
+Assumptions on Ω are pretty weak-can use more or less anything we want. \to Make it so that we can apply the matvec $A\Omega$ in $O(n^2 \log \ell)$ time.
 How?
-Pick Ω as a carefully-chosen subsampling of the Fourier transform.
+Pick Ω as a carefully-chosen subsampling of the Fourier transform. (many other approaches also exist)

-Tools for Low-Rank Linear Algebra Low-Rank Approximation: Basics Low-Rank Approximation: Error Control Reducing Complexity
+Low-Rank Approximation: Basics

+Low-Rank Approximation: Error Control

+Reducing Complexit